hgcl/gatsby-garden/§the-power-of-ritual-2020.md

 >
 > I have just started his book The Power of Ritual.
 In it, Casper explains how you can bring back meaning to things you do every day—it might be your brewing coffee routine, meditation or journaling practice.
 This idea of making things meaningful and intentional really speaks to me and I am looking forward to going back to the book—which doesn’t often happen with nonfiction.

-Casper sums up the book as:
-> an invitation to deepen your rituals of connection across four levels: connecting with yourself, connective with the people around you, connecting with the natural world, connecting with the transcendent

 ## Unbundling process

   - fragmenting a single collection of diverse offerings into multiple different sources